frederik-hoeft/to-clip/README.md

 # to-clip
 Easily copy predefined values to your clipboard.
+Basically like keyboard macros, but for copying stuff to your clipboard instead.

 ---